oriuminc/vagrant-ariadne/README.md

     $ git clone https://github.com/myplanetdigital/ariadne.git
     $ cd ariadne

-The RVM configuration script (.rvmrc) script will now run and ensure you have the right version of ruby and the correct gems.
-When it's done, run the first-time setup commands with
+The RVM configuration script (.rvmrc) script will now run and ensure you have the right version of ruby.
+When it's done, run the setup command with

     $ rake setup

+This is a non-destructive command that will download the correctly versioned rubygem packages and Chef cookbooks, among other things.
+You should run this command any time you upgrade or downgrade Ariadne.

 You're now set up and ready to boot a machine.
-This can be either the simple **demo** site (packaged with Ariadne), or full-fledged **Ariadne project**.
+This can be either the simple **example** site (included with Ariadne), or a full-fledged **Ariadne project**.

-### Booting a demo
+### Booting the example

 If you'd like to spin up the demo site (currently a simple Drupal install on a basic virtual machine), just run this command: